 Clinicians need to provide more support to men with erectile dysfunction (ED) after prostate cancer (PCa) treatment, a new study suggests.

-Responses were received from 546 men with ED after PCa treatment, along with 167 primary and 94 secondary care HCPs.
+Responses were received from 546 men with ED after PCa treatment, along with 167 primary care HCPs and 94 secondary care HCPs.

 The responses revealed poor communication between HCPs and men, including failure to initiate discussions about ED and/or involve partners.
 Twelve per cent of men were not told that ED was a risk factor of PCa treatment.

-Only 26 per cent of GPs said they ‘usually’/‘always’ initiated a discussion about ED with men after PCa treatment.
+Only 26 per cent of GPs said they ‘usually’/‘always’ initiated a discussion about ED with men after prostate cancer treatment.
 This varied by gender, with 20 per cent of male GPs saying they ‘never’/‘rarely’ initiated a discussion, compared with 44 per cent of female GPs.

 When secondary care HCPs were asked who was the most likely to initiate a discussion about ED, the majority of urologists (61%) identified themselves.
-A fifth of urologists said that the duration of androgen deprivation therapy (ADT) would affect their decision whether to discuss ED with the patient, with the conversation more likely to take place for men on long-term ADT.
+A fifth of urologists said that the duration of ADT would affect their decision whether to discuss ED with the patient, with the conversation more likely to take place for men on long-term androgen-deprivation therapy (ADT).

 The study authors say a clearly defined pathway is required for the discussion and management of ED, starting from the planning stage of PCa treatment.